ESMCI/cime/doc/source/misc_tools/ect.rst

 distinguishable from an accepted ensemble.
 The verification tools in the CESM-ECT suite are:

-CAM-ECT - detects issues in CAM and CLM (12 month runs) UF-CAM-ECT - detects issues in CAM and CLM (9 time step runs) POP-ECT - detects issues in POP and CICE (12 month runs)
+CAM-ECT - detects issues in CAM and CTSM (12 month runs) UF-CAM-ECT - detects issues in CAM and CTSM (9 time step runs) POP-ECT - detects issues in POP and CICE (12 month runs)

 The ECT process involves comparing runs generated with